PrachestaPrachesta

 Be on the lookout for a children’s book about a cute ballerina named Bianca.
 She loves to dance!

-What is your preferred method to have readers get in touch with or follow you (i.e., website, personal blog, Facebook page, Goodreads, etc.) and link(s)?
+What are your preferred method to have readers get in touch with or follow you (i.e., website, personal blog, Facebook page, Goodreads, etc.) and link(s)?

 I have a Contact Me page on my website: www.teasippinnerdymom.com